 .
 Benefits of Composite Decking

 Due to its many benefits, composite decking’s popularity keeps growing.
 Most notably, using it eases the global dependence on wood.
-For every home to afford a wooden deck, it would require a lot of this finite resource, and over-harvesting will likely devastate the forests and climate.
+For every home to afford a wooden deck, it would require a lot of this finite resource, and over-harvesting will likely devastate the forests.

 Other significant benefits of composite decking include: